Automotive Technology

 - A student lounge with garage observation.

-- Eight service bays.
+- Fourteen service bays.

-- An engine and transmission laboratory.
+- Engine and transmission laboratories.

 - State-of-the-art automotive electrical trainers.